Intrapartum Fetal Heart Rate (FHR) Monitoring

 Transmits the pressure generated by uterine contractions in mm Hg.

-The interpretation of the fetal heart rate tracing should follow a systematic approach with a full qualitative and quantitative description of the following:
+The interpretation of the fetal heart rate tracing should follow a systematic approach with a full qualitative and quantitative description of:

 • Baseline rate